Royal Horse Guards

 Buglers rode grey horses.

 Standards were made of damask.
-The Royal Horse Guards carried a unique design of standard.
+The Royal Horse Guards carried a unique square design of standard.

-Regimental Standard (as per Funcken): crimson field, fringed gold with central decoration consisting of the arms of the house of Hanover surrounded by a blue garter carrying the motto “Honi soit qui mal y pense”.
+1st "King's" Standard (as per the 1751 Warrant and the Windsor Colour Book): crimson field, fringed gold with central decoration consisting of the arms of the house of Hanover surrounded by a blue garter carrying the motto “Honi soit qui mal y pense”.
 This central scene was flanked by a golden lion rampant (near the pole) and a white unicorn.
 Under the central scene: a yellow scroll carrying the motto “Dieu et mon droit”.
-Above the central scene: a golden crown flanked by the letter “G” and “R”.
+Above the central scene: a golden crown flanked by the letters “G” and “R”.

 - John Manners, Marquess of Granby